willshersystems/ansible-sshd/README.md

 where the reload is handled by specific restart command and this option does not have any effect).

+#### sshd_allow_daemon_reload

+The `systemd` daemon needs to be reloaded in the following cases:

+* When the `systemd` is used to manage the service and/or socket
+* When the ports or listen addresses are changed to non-default values and they are automatically picked up by the `sshd-socket-generator` (such as in Ubuntu 24.04).

+If set to *false*, a the `systemd` daemon won't be reloaded on these changes.
+This can help with troubleshooting.
+You'll need to manually reload the `systemd` daemon if you want to apply the changed configuration.
+Defaults to *true*.

 #### sshd_install_service

 If set to *true*, the role will install service files for the ssh service.